-The committee wished to express their thanks to Mr Tim Render, having recently announced his resignation, for his hard work during his time as Chair on the Audit Committee.
+The committee wished to express their thanks to Mr Tim Render for his hard work during his time as Chair on the Audit Committee.

 AC.53 DECLARATIONS OF INTEREST

 There were no declarations of interest made with regard to any items on the agenda for this meeting.